edoardo-olivieri/Asteroids-risk-classification-project/README.md

 ## Output

-The `AsteroidsProject.pdf` contains a detailed summary of the analysis, methodology, and findings from our project.
+The `AsteroidsProject.html` contains a detailed summary of the analysis, methodology, and findings from our project.